AaravMohanty/CS180GroupProject/README.md

 ## RunProject Class:

 Functionality:
-It is the main method for the program.
+This class is used to test database functionality using the terminal.
 Manages user interactions, such as creating accounts, logging in, viewing profiles, adding friends, blocking users, and sending messages.

 Testing:
 Inorder to check the RunProject class, there is a JUnitTest for each method.
 In order to verify we utilize the AssertTrue method.